 During the 1930s, dance halls were popular venues for socializing, swing dancing and easing the economic stress of the Great Depression.
-Nowhere was this more true than in the uptown Manhattan neighborhood of Harlem, home of the famed Harlem Renaissance.
+Nowhere was this more true than in the New York City neighborhood of Harlem, home of the famed Harlem Renaissance.

 Style-conscious Harlem dancers began wearing loose-fitting clothes that accentuated their movements.
 Men donned baggy trousers with cuffs carefully tapered to prevent tripping; long jackets with heavily padded shoulders and wide lapels; long, glittering watch chains and hats ranging from porkpies and fedoras to broad-brimmed sombreros.

 The image of these so-called “zoot suits” spread quickly and was popularized by performers such as Cab Calloway, who, in his Hepster’s Dictionary, called the zoot suit “the ultimate in clothes.
 The only totally and truly American civilian suit.”

 As the zoot suit became more popular among young men in Black, Mexican American and other minority communities, the clothes garnered a somewhat racist reputation.
 Latino youths in California known as “pachucos”—often wearing flashy zoot suits, porkpie hats and dangling watch chains—were increasingly viewed by affluent whites as menacing street thugs, gang members and rebellious juvenile delinquents.